MartinZhang6174/Aim--For-iOS-watchOS/README.md

 11. ONGOING.
 Encourage users to swipe on quotes by awrads as incentives.
 12. DONE.
 Request access to accelerometer of the device to detect motions during sessions.
 13. DONE.
 Build internal timer to time users during sessons.
-14. ONGOING.
+14. DONE.
 Draw indicator round circle(or creative shapes) around timer label.
 15. DONE.
 Add 3D Touch(force touch) to collection view on main VC to start sessions.
 16. DONE.
 Add popup view when touched on add button on main VC.
 17. ONGOING.
 Design artworks for awards.